Melanie Phillips

-Melanie Phillips (born 4 June 1951) is a British journalist, author, and public commentator.
+Melanie Phillips (born 4 June 1951) is a British public commentator.
 She began her career writing for The Guardian and New Statesman.
-During the 1990s, she came to identify with ideas more associated with the right and currently writes for The Times, The Jerusalem Post, and The Jewish Chronicle, covering political and social issues from a social conservative perspective.
-Phillips, quoting Irving Kristol, defines herself as a liberal who has "been mugged by reality".
+During the 1990s, critics claimed that Phillips became increasingly associated with right-wing politics and the far-right, and her work has been linked by some commentators to the so-called "Eurabia" theory.
+She currently writes for The Times, The Jerusalem Post, and The Jewish Chronicle, covering political and social issues from a socially conservative perspective.

+Phillips and her supporters have disputed these characterizations, describing her views as stemming from consistent concern for social policy and extremism.
+She has stated, "I haven't changed.
+I am still fighting for what I perceive to be truth, justice and a concern for the vulnerable."
+Others have pointed to her long career across a range of publications and her receipt of the Orwell Prize as evidence that her views are not easily categorized.
+Phillips has also described herself, quoting Irving Kristol, as a "liberal who has been mugged by reality".

 Phillips has appeared as a panellist on the BBC Radio 4 programme The Moral Maze and BBC One's Question Time.
 She was awarded the Orwell Prize for Journalism in 1996, while she was writing for The Observer.
 Her books include the memoir Guardian Angel: My Story, My Britain.
+Her writing on immigration was cited in the manifesto released by Anders Behring Breivik related to the 2011 Norway attacks.

 Early life

 Melanie Phillips was born in Hammersmith, the daughter of Mabel (née Cohen) and Alfred Phillips.
-Her family is Jewish and emigrated to Britain from Poland and Russia.
-According to her account, the name "Phillips" was imposed by British officials who were unable to pronounce her family's Polish name.
-She describes her family as "poor" people living as outsiders in an impoverished area of London, who "kept their heads down and tried to assimilate".
-Her father, Alfred, was a dress salesman, while her mother, Mabel, ran a children's clothes shop and both were committed Labour voters.
-She has stated that her father was "gentle, kind and innocent", an "overgrown child", and that "as my other parent he just wasn't there", which taught her "how the absence of proper fathering could screw up a child for life".
+Her family is Jewish, and immigrated to Britain from Poland and Russia.
+Her grandfather changed his name to "Phillips" as British immigration officials were unable to pronounce his surname.
+She describes her family as living as outsiders in an impoverished area of London, who "kept their heads down and tried to assimilate by aping the class mannerisms of the English".
+Her father, Alfred, was a dress salesman, while her mother, Mabel, ran a children's clothes shop, and both were committed Labour voters.
+She has stated that her father was "gentle, kind, and innocent", an "overgrown child", and that "as my other parent, he just wasn't there", which taught her "how the absence of proper fathering could screw up a child for life".
 She was educated at Putney High School, a girls' fee-paying independent school in Putney, London.
-Later she read English at St Anne's College, Oxford.
+Later, she read English at St Anne's College, Oxford.